Skip to content

 Can I use two different carriers with dual SIM?+

 Yes.
-Dual SIM with eSIM is specifically designed for running two independent carrier plans.
-You can use T-Mobile for your primary voice line and an Airalo travel eSIM for data, or combine a Verizon personal line with an AT&T business line.
-The two carriers operate independently and do not need to have any relationship with each other.
+Dual SIM with eSIM is built for running 2 independent carrier plans at once.
+You can pair T-Mobile for your voice line with an Airalo travel eSIM for data, or combine a Verizon personal line with an AT&T business line.
+The 2 carriers need no relationship with each other, and neither one sees the other's traffic.

 Do both SIMs receive calls at the same time?+